-Thriving Together: A Springboard for Equitable Recovery and Resilience in Communities Across America is a joint project of the CDC Foundation and Well Being Trust, coordinated with Community Initiatives and ReThink Health.
+Thriving Together: A Springboard for Equitable Recovery and Resilience in Communities Across America is a project of the Well Being Trust, coordinated with Community Initiatives and ReThink Health.
 This project, conducted between May and June, 2020 is an evolving work.
+Support for this project was provided by the CDC Foundations.
 So far, it includes the views and opinions of more than 100 contributors, which do not necessarily reflect the official position of any individual or organization.
 It is now ready to evolve with your input.
 For more information or to provide input, connect with us at input@thriving.us.